 Those who do qualify for a Standard life insurance policy rating will pay a premium that is in line with other policyholders who are considered to be “average” regarding health for those of the same gender and age range.

 If, however, it is deemed by the life insurance company that your health is not as good as average, then you may be able to still obtain a policy.
 However, that policy may be rated as a Substandard.
-That being the case, the premium that is charged would typically be higher than that of a Standard policyholder.
+If you do receive a Substandard rating you will need to expect to pay more per month than if you were quoted a Standard rating.

 It is important to note, however, that even though all life insurance companies have some criteria for qualifying their applicants for coverage, these parameters are not all identical.
 Because of that, you may find that you could apply with one company and be rated as a Standard policyholder, and apply with another and be rated as a Substandard – which can make a big difference in what you pay in premium.